 Branches: For a subtle taste of nature, muted leafless branches create an elegant backdrop on any winter invite.
 And to underline headlines or provide a lush border, evergreen branches or wreaths will do the trick.

-Florals: Winter has its own unique flowers—poinsettias, snowdrops, pieris, winterberry, and mahonias all thrive in the season.
-No matter the time of year, florals always add a romantic and fresh touch to an invitation.
+Florals: Winter has its own unique flowers—poinsettias, snowdrops, pieris, winterberry, and mahonia all thrive in the season.
+No matter the time of year, florals always add a romantic and fresh touch so consider floral wedding invitations.

 For a spark of warmth, channel this seasonal staple into your winter wedding invitations.
 Guests will feel lit from within after seeing these glowing design elements:

-Swooping Strands: Need to fill that negative space above your names?
-Artful sketches of swooping light strands provide an inviting glow, as if the card were set under a beautiful banquet hall ceiling.
+Swooping Strands: Artful sketches of swooping light strands provide an inviting glow, as if the card were set under a beautiful banquet hall ceiling.

-Lantern Illustrations: Lanterns stir feelings of warmth, rustic charm, and vintage taste.
-Use muted hanging lanterns as a subtle backdrop, or place an eye-catching watercolor lantern in the bottom corner.
+Lantern Illustrations: Use muted hanging lanterns as a subtle backdrop or place an eye-catching watercolor lantern in the bottom corner.

 A wedding invitation is more than a time, a date, and a request to RSVP.
 It’s a beautiful and personalized welcome to celebrate your love—that’s why the details and decor matter.
 For a seasonal preview of your style, consider these flairs for your winter wedding invites.

-Enhanced Envelopes: An envelope is like gift wrap for your invitation—it should hint at all the loveliness that’s stored inside.
-At the very least, match your envelope and card colors or patterns.
-For a luxurious upgrade, personal wax seals (especially in a winter-friendly mold, like a snowflake) add vintage fun to the mix.
+Enhanced Envelopes: Match your envelope and card colors or patterns.
+For a luxurious upgrade, personal wax seals add vintage fun to the mix.

 Pockets or Folders: Sneak in an actual gift (or RSVP response card) by adding pockets to your invitations.
-It’s a double-duty feature, adding exciting surprise and functionality for those who need more space.
+It’s a double-duty feature, adding exciting surprise and functionality.

-Boxes: Want to really impress your future guests?
-Ditch the envelope, and send your wedding invitations in an actual gift box.
-For those with multi-layered cards or small trinkets to include, a wedding invitation box can store it all.
+Boxes: Ditch the envelope and send your wedding invitations in an actual gift box.
 Just make sure to account for shipping costs in your budget.

-Backdrop: Keep things unfussy with a solid, non-patterned background (white is the most “clean” looking).
+Backdrop: Keep things unfussy with a solid, non-patterned background (white is the “cleanest” looking).
 Without watermarks or photos, your invitation will feel like a snow-covered mountain in the early morning—peaceful, gorgeous, and serene.

 Typography: With minimalist designs, it’s less about the words and more about the space between the words.
 Stick with thinner, unadorned fonts that leave plenty of room—simple script or unadorned typewriter styles work best.

 Colors: On simple winter invitations, your best friends are whites and creams.
-However, every card needs a little color—stick with muted blues, soft greens, or dusty reds.
-And for an eye-catching twist, try a solid colored background with white typography (Zola’s Hopewell Frame Invitation is a beautiful option).
+For an eye-catching twist, try a solid colored background with white typography (Zola’s Hopewell Frame Invitation is a beautiful option).

 Decor: Even simple invitations can have a little flair—in fact, the eye-popping details are what minimalism is all about.
 Small illustrations, metallic touches, or light border patterns can bring personality to a bare-bones design.